 9. Build in a Plan B.

-Have a few different paths ready in terms of how the scenario might go.
+When you plan a mock disaster exercise, have a few different paths ready in terms of how the scenario might go.
 Sometimes the team makes choices in the early going that can make the whole rest of your plan inoperable.
 Don’t force the team to go down a certain decision tree just for the sake of your exercise.
 Be prepared to adapt to the team’s choices.
 Think of it as one of those pick-your-own-adventure books.
 Make sure you can keep feeding the team fresh, relevant problems no matter what choices they make.

 10. Revise the scenario as needed.